-Site loading speed is one of the ranking factor.
-Mobile speed should be one of the technical SEO checklist.
+Site loading speed is one of the ranking factors.
+Mobile speed should be one of the technical SEO checklists.

-Website that loads more than 2.5 seconds in mobile loose its ranking, and increases bounce rate.
+A website that loads more than 2.5 seconds on mobile loses its ranking and increases its bounce rate.

-Mobile speed performance score with 90+ is Good, and has higher ranking calibration.
+A mobile speed performance score of 90+ is Good and has higher ranking calibration.

-The other metrics we can get are Core Web Vitals, Speed index, total blocking time, time to interactive, etc.
+The other metrics we can get are our Core Web Vitals, Speed index, total blocking time, time to interact, etc.

-Our checklist holds the reason that contribute to high loading speed time.
+Our checklist holds the reason that contributes to high loading speed time.
 They can be,

 - Bulky images without proper dimension.